Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum days below previous high of 344 days in the last 5 years of Invesco BuyBack Achievers ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (305 days)
+• The maximum days below previous high over 5 years of Invesco BuyBack Achievers ETF is 527 days, which is greater, thus worse compared to the benchmark SPY (488 days) in the same period.

 AveDuration: